cuff-links/mongo/tutorial/Build-Mongodb-From-Source.md

     When you run SCons, you will also need to pass additional arguments to `scons` to use the compiler from ports instead of the system compiler, i.e. `--cc=egcc --cxx=eg++`.

+-  When targeting 64-bit ARM systems (aarch64) you must either explicitly select a CPU targeting that includes CRC32 support by adding `CCFLAGS=-march=armv8-a+crc` to your SCons invocation, or disable hardware CRC32 acceleration with the flag `--use-hardware-crc32=off`.
+Note that on older branches this flag may be somewhat confusingly called `--use-s390x-crc32=off`, but will still affect ARM builds.

 Installing pip requirements
 ---------------------------